Cornedru/Inception/README.md

 # Inception

+*This project has been created as part of the 42 curriculum by ndehmej.*

 ## Description

 Inception is a system administration and DevOps project that involves setting up a complete web infrastructure using Docker containers.
 The goal is to virtualize several Docker images by creating them within a personal virtual machine, demonstrating proficiency in containerization, networking, and service orchestration.